 TTR account Account-Based income stream account Page Can I access my account online?
 Yes, via your online account.
-You can l childcaresuper.com.au og in at guildsuper.com.au or 8 Who is eligible?
+You can log in at guildsuper.com.au or childcaresuper.com.au Who is eligible?
 Any Australian or New Zealand citizen or permanent resident of Australia who has reached their preservation age Any Australian or New Zealand citizen or permanent resident of Australia who has retired or satisfies another applicable Condition of Release 11 & 13 Do I have to be retired?
 No, but you have to reach preservation age Yes, however some exceptions apply 12 & 13 Do I have to make a minimum investment?
-Yes, a minimum investment of \$10,00 start your income stream 0 (from super savings) is required to 11 & 14 Is there a maximum investment?
+Yes, a minimum investment of \$10,000 (from super savings) is required to start your income stream Is there a maximum investment?
 No Yes 11 & 14 Can I choose my income stream payment amount?
 Yes, you can set your own income stream payment amount, subject to the minimum and maximum annual payment limits set by the Government Yes, you can set your own income stream payment amount, subject to the minimum annual payment limit set by the Government 16 When do I receive payments?
-You can choose to receive income stream payments twice-monthly, monthly, quarterly, half-yearly or yearly.
-At least one income stream payment per financial year is usually required.
-Can I withdraw a lump sum?
+You can choose to receive income stre monthly, quarterly, half-yearly or year payment per financial year is usually r ly.
+At least one income stream 18 Can I withdraw a lump sum?
 Under very limited circumstances, however they will usually be treated as income stream payments for taxation purposes Yes (minimum \$1,000) 18 Can I change the amount of my income stream payments?
 Yes, as long as the minimum and maximum annual payment limits are met Yes, as long as the minimum annual payment limit is met 19

 TTR account Account-Based income stream account Page How will an income stream affect my Centrelink payments?
-Your account balance will be asse income test. essable against both the assets test and 19 What investment options are available?
-Growth).
-You can switch betweer your online account.
-Where you do not make an invest ment options (Secure, Balanced and investment options as often as you like in ment choice or your investment selection faulted into the Balanced investment 20 What are the fees and costs? account balance per annum. (/ (estimated) may be deducted transaction costs apply depending 29 What tax do I pay?
-Up to 15% investment tax on investment earnings, until you satisfy a Condition of Release 0% investment tax on investment earnings 35 15% tax offset in certain circun ments if you are 60 or older nal tax rate) if you are under 60 with a nstances (e.g. if you are between your nave provided your Tax File Number to us Can I nominate a death benefit beneficiary? more dependants and/or legal p Alternatively, you can elect that y unt balance is paid as a lump sum to one or ersonal representative (non-binding only). our income stream continues to be paid igible dependant (e.g. your spouse).
+Your account balance will be assessable against both the assets test and income test.
+19 What investment options are available?
+You can choose from three investment options (Secure, Balanced and Growth).
+You can switch between investment options as often as you like in your online account.
+Where you do not make an investment choice or your investment selection is unclear or invalid, you will be defaulted into the Balanced investment option.
+20 What are the fees and costs?
+Administration fees and costs of \$88.40 per annum plus 0.15% of your account balance per annum.
+(An additional fee of 0.02% per annum (estimated) may be deducted from reserves.)
+Investment fees and costs and transaction costs apply depending on the investment option/s you choose.
+Other fees and costs may apply.
+29 What tax do I pay?
+Up to 15% investment tax on investment earnings, until you satisfy a Condition of Release 35 0% tax on income stream payments if you are 60 or older PAYG tax (based on your personal tax rate) if you are under 60 with a 15% tax offset in certain circumstances (e.g. if you are between your preservation age and 60) and have provided your Tax File Number to us Can I nominate a death benefit beneficiary?
+Yes, you can elect that your account balance is paid as a lump sum to one or more dependants and/or legal personal representative (non-binding only).
+Alternatively, you can elect that your income stream continues to be paid as a reversionary pension to an eligible dependant (e.g. your spouse).
 38